Manchester and Milford Railway: Opening the line

 The train service on the M&MR remained pitifully slow, and onward connections were not easily made so that the Manchester to Milford Journey in mixed trains attaching wagons at wayside stations, was not pleasant for passengers.

 From the end of July 1872, passenger trains ceased running south of Pencader; this was probably due to extreme financial difficulties forcing a reduction in running costs.

 The Mid-Wales Railway should have been extending westwards to Ysbyty Ystwyth to connect with the authorised M&MR section to that place; but as there was no sign of that happening, the M&MR did not waste money on its own section of the route.
 Instead it decided to build a branch to Devil's Bridge; not yet a tourist attraction, it had mineral deposits in the vicinity.
-The M&MR got Parliamentary authority for this in 1873. £40,000 of capital was allowed to build the 7 mi line from Trawsgoed.
-There proved to be no possibility of raising the money for this line and in 1880 powers for abandonment were obtained.
+The M&MR got an act of Parliament, the Manchester and Milford Railway (Devil's Bridge Branch) Act 1873 (36 & 37 Vict. c. viii), giving authority for this in 1873. £40,000 of capital was allowed to build the 7 mi line from Trawsgoed.
+There proved to be no possibility of raising the money for this line and in 1880 powers for abandonment were obtained in the Manchester and Milford Railway (Devil's Bridge Branch Abandonment) Act 1880 (43 & 44 Vict. c. lxv).